AdaCore/gnatstudio/docs/users_guide/tools.rst

     .. index:: python

-    Open a python console to access the Python interpreter.
+    Open a Python console to access the Python interpreter.
 See :ref:`The_Shell_and_Python_Consoles`.

   * :guilabel:`OS Shell`